Lepidoptera: Reproduction and development

 Species of Lepidoptera undergo holometabolism or "complete metamorphosis".
 Their life cycle normally consists of an egg, a larva, a pupa, and an imago or adult.
-The larvae are commonly called caterpillars, and the pupae of moths encapsulated in silk are called cocoons, while the uncovered pupae of butterflies are called chrysalides.
+The polypod larvae are commonly called caterpillars; the pupae of moths encapsulated in silk are called cocoons, while the uncovered pupa of butterflies is called a chrysalis (plural: chrysalides).

-Lepidopterans in diapause

-Unless the species reproduces year-round, a butterfly or moth may enter diapause, a state of dormancy that allows the insect to survive unfavorable environmental conditions.

 Mating

 Males usually start eclosion (emergence) earlier than females and peak in numbers before females.
 Both of the sexes are sexually mature by the time of eclosion.
-Butterflies and moths normally do not associate with each other, except for migrating species, staying relatively asocial.
-Mating begins with an adult (female or male) attracting a mate, normally using visual stimuli, especially in diurnal species like most butterflies.
+Butterflies and moths are relatively asocial, except for migrating species.
+Mating begins with an adult attracting a mate, normally using visual stimuli, especially in diurnal species like most butterflies.
 However, the females of most nocturnal species, including almost all moth species, use pheromones to attract males, sometimes from long distances.
-Some species engage in a form of acoustic courtship, or attract mates using sound or vibration such as the polka-dot wasp moth, Syntomeida epilais.
+Some species attract mates using sound, as in the polka-dot wasp moth, Syntomeida epilais.

-Adaptations include undergoing one seasonal generation, two or even more, called voltinism (Univoltism, bivoltism, and multivism, respectively).
+Adaptations include having one, two or several seasonal generations, called voltinism.
 Most lepidopterans in temperate climates are univoltine, while in tropical climates most have two seasonal broods.
-Some others may take advantage of any opportunity they can get, and mate continuously throughout the year.
-These seasonal adaptations are controlled by hormones, and these delays in reproduction are called diapause.
-Many lepidopteran species, after mating and laying their eggs, die shortly afterwards, having only lived for a few days after eclosion.
-Others may still be active for several weeks and then overwinter and become sexually active again when the weather becomes more favorable, or diapause.
-The sperm of the male that mated most recently with the female is most likely to have fertilized the eggs, but the sperm from a prior mating may still prevail.
+Others may mate at any time of year.
+These adaptations are controlled by hormones, with delays in reproduction called diapause.
+Many species die soon after mating and laying their eggs, having only lived for a few days after eclosion.
+Others may still be active for several weeks, overwinter in diapause, and become active again when the weather becomes more favorable.